Data collection

 • Show last value in object tooltip - shows DCI last value on tooltip that is shown on network maps.

-• Show last value in object overview - shows DCI last value on Object Details->Overview page.
+• Show last value in object overview - shows DCI last value on Overview->Last Values page.

 • Use this DCI for node status calculation - Uses value returned by this DCI as a status, that participate in object status calculation.
 Such kind of DCI should return integer number from 0 till 4 representing object status.